GJT-34/dc-metro/README.md

 - A **USB-C power supply**.
 15w phone adapters (5V/3A) should work fine, while underpowered adapters can lead to MatrixPortal not running properly, or at all.
 - A **USB-C cable** that can connect your computer/power supply to the MatrixPortal.
 You'll be transferring some files to the MatrixPortal, so make sure it's a USB-C cable that handle data transfers, not just power delivery.
 - A **3-D printed case** that can hold the MatrixPortal and LED panel.
 This is optional, but it helps hide the wires behind the LED panel.
 I have one, but I don't recall where I got the design from.
 - A [LED diffusion acrylic panel](https://www.adafruit.com/product/4594).
 This is also optional, but it helps tone down the lights on the LED panel.
-This is useful because the lights are far brighter than the pictures suggest.
+This is useful because the lights are much brighter than the pictures suggest.

 ### Tools
 - A small phillips head screwdriver